Call us: 0800 347 257

 Use and disclosure

-We may publish case notes relating to a complaint about your services.
-These are anonymised and will not identify the financial service provider by name – whether an individual or company.
+We may publish case notes relating to a complaint about your financial service.
+Case notes are anonymised and do not identify the participant (or their staff) by name.

-• talk to us about privacy or your personal information, or
+• want to talk to us about privacy or your personal information, or

 We also welcome any questions and comments you may have about our privacy practices.